 Municipalities are dealing with a labor market that is constantly changing.
-New colleagues start, employees flow internally or leave the organization.
-This is part of the equation, but it also involves risks: loss of knowledge, delays in service and greater dependence on external hiring.
+New colleagues start, employees move internally or leave the organization.
+This is part of the equation, but it also involves risks: loss of knowledge, delays in service and dependence on external hiring.

-The 2023 Personnel Monitor by A&O fonds Gemeenten offers insight into these movements - and thus points to the sore spot.
-Because as a municipality, how do you ensure that the organization continues to run and that knowledge is retained, no matter who comes or goes?
-In this article, we dive into the numbers, outline the challenges and show how SelfGuide helps municipalities to keep a grip on knowledge and processes and thus ensures organizational continuity.
+The 2024 Personnel Monitor by A&O Fund Municipalities provides insight into these movements - and thus points to the sore spot.
+Because as a municipality, how do you ensure that the organization continues to run and retain knowledge, no matter who comes or goes?
+In this article, we dive into the numbers, outline the challenges and show how SelfGuide helps municipalities to keep a grip on knowledge and processes and thus ensures the organization's continuity.

-One effective onboarding helps new colleagues quickly become familiar with the organization, processes and systems.
+To take advantage of this opportunity, a effective onboarding so that new colleagues can quickly become familiar with the organization, processes and systems.
 In practice, it appears that this phase is often fragmented.
 New employees are therefore dependent on colleagues or find their own way through various sources.
 This takes time, inhibits productivity and leads to many recurring questions at help desks.

-In addition to the high inflow, the internal flow within municipalities is also substantial.
-In 2023, more than 11.2% of employees changed their position, team or department.
+In 2024, internal flow will remain an important feature within municipalities: no less than 9.3% changed their position, team or department.
 This often involves employees who are continuing to grow, but reorganizations and job shifts also play a role.

 This flow is of course positive and desirable, but it also involves risks.
 Because: what happens to the knowledge and experience that someone brings from the previous position?
 This transfer is often still ad hoc - via a short consultation, a separate document or oral explanation.
 As a result, valuable context or information disappears and the successor has to figure out exactly how processes, systems or work agreements work.

 A structural approach to knowledge transfer prevents important information from falling between shore and ship.
-By to record work instructions and process information centrally and clearly - for example per task or application - municipalities support internal mobility without loss of quality.
-This makes it easier for employees to take over new responsibilities and ensures continuity in implementation.
+By to record work instructions and process information centrally and clearly - for example, per task or application - municipalities support internal mobility without loss of quality.
+This makes it easier for employees to take over new responsibilities and ensures continuity in execution.

+When experienced employees leave, their knowledge of systems, processes and local practices often also disappears.
 Without clear agreements about knowledge transfer, that knowledge easily disappears from the organization.
 In practice, there is often little time for a good transfer when leaving.
 Sometimes something is still put on paper quickly, but that is rarely enough.
-The successor then has to figure it out again, leading to delays, errors, or inconsistency in performance.
+The successor then has to figure it out again, leading to delays, errors or inconsistency in performance.

 That is precisely why it is important not only to start with knowledge assurance when you leave, but to focus on it structurally.
 By record critical processes and tasks in accessible instructions, knowledge remains retained for the organization - even if the person who worked with it has already left.
 This way, you ensure that the departure of one employee does not lead to a loss of quality or continuity.

-In addition, well-defined instructions and process information not only make the organization more agile, but also ensure that external parties can participate effectively more quickly.
+By properly recording work instructions and process information, external parties can participate more effectively more quickly and the organization becomes more agile.
 By making knowledge accessible and accessible, you reduce the induction time - and external deployment is used more efficiently.
 For example, knowledge assurance not only contributes to internal continuity, but also to the efficiency of temporary support.

 An additional advantage of structural knowledge sharing is that the number of support requests is significantly decreasing.
 Employees who have independent access to clear instructions and answers to common questions are less likely to contact the help desk or colleagues.
 This not only saves time, but also reduces the pressure on support departments such as I&A or functional management.
 More and more municipalities are therefore focusing on unlocking knowledge through smart tooling — so that user problems are solved faster and often independently.

-The figures from the Personnel Monitor underline a clear pattern: staff turnover cannot be stopped, but its impact can be limited.
+The figures from the Personnel Monitor show: the municipal labor market remains under pressure due to an aging population, permanent tightness and increasing workload.
+But then its impact can be limited.
 Especially in a continuously changing labor market, it is important not to link knowledge to individuals, but to the organization as a whole.

 This requires a structural approach to knowledge assurance.
-Not upon departure or transfer, but during each phase.
+Not just at departure or transfer, but during every phase.
 Think of recording work instructions, process steps and application usage in an accessible way, and making them available to every colleague who works with them.
 This is how you ensure a future-proof organization, where knowledge remains available at all times.

 Go to selfguide.com/municipalities for more information and practical examples.
 This creates a knowledge structure that moves with your organization, instead of keeping you behind the facts.